Dismissal is a permanent separation from the university without the right to reapply. Dismissed students may not be present on university property.

 - You have the right to appeal.
 You must submit your appeal within five (5) business days from the date on the outcome letter.
-In Title IX cases, the complainant also has the right to appeal an outcome.
-Student Conduct will notify you if the complainant submits an appeal.

 - Please see the Code of Student Conduct, Section 3335-23-18 and our webpage explaining the appeal process for further information.